 Wintter was electoral Bavarian Court and Hunt Engraver and member of the electoral academy at Dusseldorf and 1787 he was promoted even court chamber councilor as

 rare “ (a)mong those numerous court and independent artists

 (pope of forest cameralists Wilhelm Gottfried von Moser, b.
 1729, from the “famous family of cameralists” [Heß in Allgemeine Deutsche Biographie] 1788 in Forst-Archiv [IV, 280 ff.]), who nevertheless till today remained outside of the small, yet growing circle of intimate connoisseurs under the lee of Ridinger and his continuing overwhelming impact, irrespective of voices of important contemporaries calling to attention just like von Moser with his however in this manner not to be adopted conclusion

 “ always better than Riedinger ”

 or Lorenz von Westenrieder of the same age (b.
-1748, theologian, yet especially historian; “has generally an impressionable eye for scenic beauties” [Höhn]), who praised him highly in his 1783 “Almanac of Human History in Bavaria” and in 1785 wrote to Christian Felix Weisse, friend of Lessing’s and playwright in Leipsic:
+1748, theologian, yet especially historian; “has generally an impressionable eye for scenic beauties” [Höhn]), who praised him highly in his 1783 Jahrbuch der Menschengeschichte in Bayern and in 1785 wrote to Christian Felix Weisse, friend of Lessing’s and playwright in Leipsic:

 “ This man has extraordinary talents .”

-“ Next Ridinger the best German depictor of the hunt of the 18th century ”
+“ [N]ext to Ridinger the most proficient German depictor of the hunt of his century ”